Wickford Junction station: Former station

 In 1844, seven years after the Rhode Island section of the New York, Providence and Boston Railroad opened, a small station was placed at Wickford.
 The Newport and Wickford Railroad and Steamboat Company opened in 1870 as a branch from the mainline to Wickford Landing, where wealthy riders would board steamships to the resorts and summer homes of Newport, Rhode Island.
 A new station named Wickford Junction was built in 1871 at a cost of $8,000; a $3,500 addition was added sixteen years later.
-The station burned and was replaced by a smaller structure around 1890.
+The station burned around 1890 and was replaced by a smaller structure.
 Passenger service on the branch ended in 1925, though some mainline service continued to stop.

 The station building was torn down in 1969 as rail service declined, leaving just the stone foundation, which was later filled with gravel.
 The pedestrian overpass was moved in 1971 to Route 128 station, where it remained until Route 128 station was rebuilt in 2000.
 The station, by then just bare platforms, was served by a single New London-Providence round trip (cut to Westerly-Providence by Penn Central on November 22, 1971).
 The commuter train was discontinued on June 3, 1977.
 Amtrak's New Haven-Boston Beacon Hill began service on April 30, 1978, including a stop at Wickford Junction.
 The Beacon Hill was discontinued on October 1, 1981.

 The Wickford Landing branch's right-of-way is still extant, as are the remains of a turntable about 700 feet north of Ten Rod Road.
 The state is considering building a bikeway along the right-of-way to connect the Wickford town center with the Wickford Junction development and station.